Healing vs. Processing: How to Use Your Trauma for Big Transformations

 Unlike the random events of our daily lives, there are no neutral parts of a play, memoir, or a novel.
 Every single sentence must be carefully selected to culminate into a statement about your overall theme.

-If you do decide to share your story, this universal theme has the power to transform not only you but your readers.
+If you do decide to share your story, this universal theme has the power to transform not only you but also your readers.
 How many people could empathize with the transformation of your pain?
 And how important is the power of your words to connect to others who need them?

 A Note on the Word Healing

 I never use the word healing in writing about pain or trauma.
-That word conjures up visions of traveling charlatans during the Dust Bowl who would smack sick or crippled folks on the forehead and cure them of their demon troubles.
+That word conjures up visions of traveling charlatans during the Dust Bowl who would smack sick and crippled folks on the forehead and cure them of their demon troubles.

 My writing has never cured me of anything.